ManageIQ/guides/providers/openshift.md

 node_hostname
 ```

-openshift_use_manageiq is set to True to configure the Service Account needed
-by ManageIQ. there are more like variables like use_metrics to enable other
+There are more like variables like `use_metrics` to enable other options in
-options in OpenShift.
-A more detailed example will be found in
+OpenShift.
+A more detailed example can be found in
-inventory/byo/hosts.example.
+`inventory/byo/hosts.origin.example`.
+Specifically, to deploy metrics and
+logging use `openshift_hosted_metrics_deploy=True` and
+`openshift_hosted_logging_deploy=True`

 ```console
 $ ansible-playbook playbooks/byo/config.yml -i path/to/inventory/file